 Manipulation Therapy – Can help to release joints that have become stiff and dysfunctional.

 Deep Tissue Massage – Can reduce muscle tension, improve tissue mobility, enhance muscle contraction and desensitize any painful and overactive areas.

 Core Stability Exercises – Can strengthen the muscles that stabilise and support your back.

-Manual Mobilisation Therapy – These are passive movements that the therapist applies to the spine to increase range of movement, reduce stiffness and pain.
+Manual Mobilisation Therapy – These are passive movements that the therapist applies to the spine to increase the range of movement, reduce stiffness and pain.

 Exercises and Rehabilitation – We can provide you with a tailored exercise programme focusing on your needs in order to maintain/improve both strength and mobility

-Acupuncture – Can stimulate the body’s natural healing response, release pain-killing endorphins and improve functioning of the hormonal system.
+Acupuncture – Can stimulate the body’s natural healing response, release pain-killing endorphins and improve the functioning of the hormonal system.

 Ultrasound Therapy – Can speed up and optimise the healing process.

 Interferential Therapy – Can provide pain relief, muscle stimulation, enhance blood flow and reduce oedema.

 TENS – Can be applied throughout the day to provide natural pain relief.